 Online Banking Security

-Every step of the way, Blackhawk Bank provides you with state-of-the-art encryption of all data transmitted between your computer and our secure site.
-Most browsers utilize an encryption method called Secure Sockets Layer (SSL), software-based protocol that encodes data before it's transmitted over the Internet.
+Blackhawk Bank provides state-of-the-art encryption of all data transmitted between your computer and our secure site.
+Most browsers utilize an encryption method called Secure Sockets Layer (SSL), a protocol that encodes data before it's transmitted over the Internet.

 Security Enhancement – EV SSL (Secure Sockets Layer) Certificates